Variables and types¶

 integers, booleans do not support undefined value.
 A typecast from integer to

-boolean will raise an assertion when the integer has undefined bits (?
+boolean will raise an assertion when the integer has undefined bits (?) or

 if c!=0 { call(x) } // OK

-var e = c or false // compile error, 'c' is not a boolean
+mut e = c or false // error: 'c' is not a boolean

 call(x)